DhruvPatel9924/NETFLIX-FINAL/README.md

 # NETFLIX-FINAL

 Netflix Clone

 This is a Netflix clone built with React.js.
 It is a web application that replicates the design and functionality of the popular streaming platform Netflix.

 Features

-Login and registration system.
-Browse movies and TV shows.
-Search for movies and TV shows by name or genre.
+Browse and search for popular movies and TV shows Watch trailers for selected titles
-Play movie or TV show trailers.
-Save movies and TV shows to your watchlist.
+User authentication using Firebase
-Responsive design for mobile and desktop.
+Responsive design for different screen sizes Integration with the TMDb API for movie data
-Technologies Used

-React.js
-Firebase (authentication and database)
-Axios (API requests)
-TMDB API (movie and TV show data)
-Getting Started

-To get started with this project, follow these steps:

-Clone the repository to your local machine.
-Install dependencies with npm install.
-Create a new Firebase project and update the Firebase configuration in src/firebase.js.
-Sign up for a TMDB API key and update the API key in src/requests.js.
+Installation

+Clone the repository using git clone https://github.com/yourusername/netflix-clone.git Navigate to the project directory using cd netflix-clone Install the dependencies using npm install
+Create a .env file in the project directory and add your Firebase API keys as REACT_APP_API_KEY, REACT_APP_AUTH_DOMAIN, REACT_APP_PROJECT_ID, REACT_APP_STORAGE_BUCKET, REACT_APP_MESSAGING_SENDER_ID, and REACT_APP_APP_ID.
-Start the development server with npm start.
+Start the development server using npm start

 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are always welcome!
+If you would like to contribute to this project, please fork the repository and create a pull request.
+Before submitting a pull request, please ensure that your changes are tested and follow the coding conventions of the project.

+Credits

+This project was created with the help of the following resources:

+React documentation
+Firebase documentation
+TMDb API documentation
 License

 This project is licensed under the MIT License.

-Acknowledgements

-This project was inspired by Clever Programmer's Netflix Clone tutorial.
-Movie and TV show data is provided by the TMDB API.